shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 ### <a name="resources"></a>Resources
+I intend to keep the lists below updated.
+Feel free to write me an email in case you come across any more such relevant resources.

 #### Advice on applying to competitive Ph.D. programs in CS
 - [Prof. Shriram Krishnamurthy](https://cs.brown.edu/~sk/) talks about the Ph.D. application process in computer science in competitive Ph.D. programs in the US. [[Youtube video]](https://www.youtube.com/watch?v=IprN9fPV2LI) [[Corresponding blog post]](https://parentheticallyspeaking.org/articles/us-cs-phd-faq/)